 Thanks to immunization clinics provided by the IRC health team, refugees will be safe from other diseases which could weaken their immune systems.
-Additionally, in partnership with the Utah Department of Health, Community Health Workers—some of them current IRC interpreting staff—have supported multiple initiatives, including interpretation support at the University of Utah Wellness Bus which is currently testing for the COVID-19 virus.
+Additionally, in partnership with the Utah Department of Health, Community Health Workers—some of them current IRC staff—have supported multiple initiatives, including interpretation support at the University of Utah Wellness Bus which is currently testing for the COVID-19 virus.

 We appreciate all you do year-round to support newcomers in our community.
-A sincere thank you to our volunteers as well who have worked through extraordinary circumstances to help us pivot and bolster our programs in a remote a virtual world.
+A sincere thank you to our volunteers as well who have worked through extraordinary circumstances to help us pivot and bolster our programs in a remote and virtual world.
 Together, we have ensured our newest neighbors feel supported during the COVID-19 pandemic.
 Our work continues.
 The IRC in Salt Lake City will be here for refugees and immigrants no matter what.
 Thanks for being right here with us.

 Impacts on our work in Salt Lake City: